chibashr/obsidian-biblelink/README.md

 ## Installation

-1. **Manual Installation**:
+### From GitHub Release

+1. Go to the [Releases](https://github.com/YOUR_GITHUB_USERNAME/obsidian-biblelink/releases) page.
-   - Download the latest release
+2. Download the latest `obsidian-biblelink.zip`.
-   - Extract to your Obsidian plugins folder: `.obsidian/plugins/obsidian-biblelink/`
+3. Unzip the file.
+Copy the contents (`main.js` and `manifest.json`) into a folder named `obsidian-biblelink` inside your vault’s `.obsidian/plugins/` directory.
-   - Enable the plugin in Obsidian settings
+4. Reload Obsidian and enable the plugin in Settings → Community Plugins.

-2. **From Obsidian**:
+### From Obsidian (when available)
 - Go to Settings → Community plugins
 - Turn off Safe mode
 - Browse and search for "BibleLink"
 - Install and enable the plugin

 ## Quick Start